 Pain and suffering

 Under general damages you may also be able to claim for any psychological hardship you have suffered as a result of the incident.
 This can include stress, depression and anxiety.
 Following a traumatic accident you are likely to have suffered some level of worry both about your physical health and potential financial hardship.
+This could increase the amount received from a non fault claim.

 Loss of quality of life